Submodular Maximization with Nearly Optimal Approximation, Adaptivity and Query Complexity: Using the Algorithm for Submodular Cover

 \section{Using the \AdaptiveSampling Algorithm for Submodular Cover}

 In the submodular cover problem, we aim to find a minimum cardinality subset $S$ such that $f(S)$ is at least some target goal $L$.
 In some sense, this problem can be viewed as the dual of submodular maximization with a cardinality constraint.
 To formalize the submodular cover problem, we want to solve $\min_{S \subseteq N} |S|$ subject to the value lower bound $f(S) \geq L$.
 We overload the notation $S^*$ to denote the lexicographically least minimum size set satisfying the value lower bound.
 Therefore, the value of $\OPT$ is the cardinality $|S^*|$.
-To overcome granularity issues resulting from arbitrarily small marginal gains, a standard assumption is to work with integer-valued submodular functions.
+To overcome granularity issues resulting from arbitrarily small marginal gains, a standard assumption is to work with \emph{integer-valued submodular functions}.

 The greedy algorithm provides the state-of-the-art approximation for submodular cover by outputting a set of size $O(\log(L) |S^*|)$.
-There have been recent attempts~\cite{MZK-NIPS16} to develop distributed algorithms based on the greedy approach that achieve similar approximation factors, but these algorithms have suboptimal adaptivity complexity because the summarization algorithm of the centralized machine is sequential.
+There have been recent attempts (e.g.,~\cite{MZK-NIPS16}) to develop distributed algorithms based on the greedy approach that achieve similar approximation factors, but these algorithms have suboptimal adaptivity complexity because the summarization algorithm of the centralized machine is sequential.
 Here, we show how to apply the ideas behind the \AdaptiveSampling algorithm to submodular cover so that the algorithm runs in a logarithmic number of adaptive rounds without losing the approximation guarantee.

 We start by giving a high-level description of our algorithm.
-Similar to \cite{MZK-NIPS16}, which attempts to imitate the greedy algorithm, we initialize $S=\emptyset$ and set the threshold $\tau$ to the highest marginal value~$\Delta^*$ of elements in $N$.
-Then we repeatedly add sets of items to~$S$ whose average value to $S$ is at least $(1-\varepsilon)\tau$.
-Whenever we run out of high value items, we lower the threshold from $\tau$ to $(1-\varepsilon)\tau$ and repeat this process.
-Unlike the cardinality constraint setting, the stopping condition of this algorithm is when the value of $f(S)$ reaches the lower bound $L$.
+Similar to \cite{MZK-NIPS16}, which attempts to imitate the greedy algorithm, we initialize $S=\emptyset$ and set the threshold $\tau$ to the highest marginal value $\Delta^* = \max_{x \in N} f(x)$.
+Then the algorithm repeatedly adds sets of items to~$S$ whose average value to $S$ is at least $(1-\varepsilon)\tau$.
+When we run out of high value items, we lower the threshold from $\tau$ to $(1-\varepsilon)\tau$ and repeat the process.
+Unlike the cardinality constraint setting, the stopping condition of this algorithm is when the value of $f(S)$ reaches the target value $L$.